rnddave/f1-goat/README.md

 - **Firebase**: Used for authentication and real-time database.
 - **Netlify**: Hosting service for the live demo of the project.

+## Directory Structure

+The repository is organized into the following directories:

+- **f1-goat**: This is the current version of the project built using Vite and React.
+- **goat**: This is an earlier version of the project, written in PHP Laravel using Blade for the frontend.
+- **python**: This directory contains scripts for building bar-chart races that feature on the website.

 ## About the Project

 This project was initially conceived as a data analytics project to show stats on F1 drivers, constructors, and engine manufacturers.
 However, it evolved into a front-end project focused on engaging visitors with a voting system for F1 drivers.